-Rhetoric that appeals to an 18-year-old might not be so impressive to older and cooler heads who might regard the man’s lack of traceable background, and his adoption of an obviously bogus Muggle-style title to be in poor taste, if nothing else — and more suggestive of a charlatan than of a leader who rated his family’s valuable support.
+Rhetoric that appeals to an 18-year-old might not be so impressive to older and cooler heads who might regard the man’s lack of traceable background, and his adoption of an obviously bogus Muggle-style title to be in poor taste (I seriously doubt that ‘Nature’s Nobility’ contains any more references to a Lordship of Voldemort than it does to a family named Riddle), if nothing else — and might well consider it more suggestive of a charlatan than of a leader who rated his family’s valuable support.
 Or did he, like the elder Blacks simply take his son’s word for what this “Dark Lord” fellow stood for, agree that he had the “right ideas” and go on about his own business?

-Or not until Lucius was caught out at it.
+Or, at any rate, not until Lucius got caught out at it.

 And we still do not know for certain whether Lucius’s long-range, (nearly successful!) campaign to depose Albus Dumbledore was set up for his Master’s benefit, or for his own.
 Although we can harbor some pretty sound suspicions.
-By all indications he and Rita set up the groundwork for the smear campaign all the way back at the Quidditch World Cup, in the afternoon before there was any indication that Voldemort was solidly on the comeback trail.
+By all indications he and Rita set up the groundwork for their smear campaign all the way back at the Quidditch World Cup, before there was any indication that Voldemort was solidly on the comeback trail.

 Indeed, while there is still a good deal of uncertainly as to just exactly what Lucius thought he was doing when he decided to deploy the Riddle diary without his Master’s knowledge or permission, by every indication we have been given of his actions since that point, his intentions appear to have been less calculated to assist Voldemort than to supplant him.